Introduction to JDBC connection

 What is the JDBC connection?

 The JDBC is a software application that allows the application in Java to communicate with the database.
-They are similar to ODBC drivers, OLE DB drivers, ADO.NET drivers.
-In simple terms, the Java database connectivity is an API that is built especially for Java to claim access to the client database.
-It can update, delete, edit, manage the client relational database via queries and commands.
+They are similar to ODBC drivers, OLE DB drivers, and ADO.NET drivers.
+In simple terms, Java database connectivity is an API built especially for Java to claim access to the client database.
+It can update, delete, edit, and manage the client relational database via queries and commands.
 Even to connect with the individual databases, the API requires JDBC to establish a connection.

 We can imply the API of JDBC to manage the tabular data saved in any relational database.
-Using JDBC, we can fetch the data, update, delete the data from the database.
+Using JDBC, we can fetch and update and delete the data from the database.
 It is similar to Open Database Connectivity implemented by Microsoft.
-The user can manage the database by Java program to perform various activities like connection to the database, execution of queries, statement update to DB, a connection interface, statement interface, driver interface, prepared statement interface, retrieving the result from DB, resultset interface, callable statement interface, rowset interface, metadata interface, and resultset interface.
-The famous class used in JDBC are a blob, clob, types, and driver manager class.
+The user can manage the database by Java program to perform various activities like connection to the database, execution of queries, statement update to DB, a connection interface, statement interface, driver interface, prepared statement interface, retrieving the result from DB, resultset interface, callable statement interface, row set interface, metadata interface, and resultset interface.
+The famous class used in JDBC are the blob, clob, types, and driver manager classes.

 The JDBC calls and provides the result set to the Java application.
 Then the database saves the data obtained from the Java application with the help of a JDBC driver.
-The connection to the database is managed by the connection object.
+The connection object manages the connection to the database.

-The major steps in JDBC to process the database connection and execution of query comprises of the following methods.
+The major steps in JDBC to process the database connection and query execution comprises the following methods.

 - Import JDBC packages

 - Register and load the JDBC driver